MichaelCurrin/emoji-resources/README.md

     - Supported on Github Pages.
 - [emoji-for-jekyll](https://rubygems.org/gems/emoji_for_jekyll)
     - Not on Github Pages supported list.
     - May not be kept up to date.
+The URL gets broken from a CDN. e.g. `https://github.global.ssl.fastly.net/images/icons/emoji/anchor.png`.
-    - See emojis listed in [emoji.json](https://github.com/yihangho/emoji-for-jekyll/blob/master/lib/emoji.json)
+    - See emojis listed in [emoji.json](https://github.com/yihangho/emoji-for-jekyll/blob/master/lib/emoji.json).

 ## Other